lunarashley777/DOOM-FX/03-guides/custom-levels.md

 8. Go to ``HD2/DOOMDATA`` and copy the folder with your level's map number to ``HD2/DOOM/1.666/WAD.DATA/LEVELS``.

-9. Convert the level from Doom format to Reality Engine format by running ``execute rl:make/level eX mY`` where X is the episode number of your level, and Y is the map number.
+9. Convert the level from Doom format to Reality Engine format by switching to ``rl:binaries`` and running ``execute rl:make/level eX mY`` where X is the episode number of your level, and Y is the map number.

 10. Switch back to ``HD:source`` and run ``smake rl`` to build the game.